tkem/cachetools/docs/index.rst

    an alternative function that returns an arbitrary element from a non-empty sequence.

-.. autoclass:: TTLCache(maxsize, ttl, timer=time.time, getsizeof=None)
+.. autoclass:: TTLCache(maxsize, ttl, timer=time.monotonic, getsizeof=None)
    :members: popitem, timer, ttl

    This class associates a time-to-live value with each item.
 Items